pucheng-tan/WordFlow-wiki/Meetings/Tutorial-Meeting-4.md

 ## Agenda

-1. Go over status of each component of Milestone 2 (5 min)
+1. Go over status of each component of Milestone 2
-2. Discuss what to get done for Thursday
+2. Assign Interaction Diagrams if ready to do so
-3. Assign Interaction Diagrams if ready to do at end of meeting
+3. Discuss components and what to get done by Thursday

 ## Meeting Notes